ezrichards/ezrichards.github.io/content/posts/death-of-the-classroom.md

 seeing a renaissance.
 Both students and teachers have an important role to play.

 Students can get off their devices and engage with the real world and take notes the old fashioned way.
+Be attentive - don't have headphones in and don't be talking to people.
 Seriously, try it!

 Teachers can *listen* to students and support the way they want to learn, even if the class is set in stone as a flipped model.
 Teachers can also set boundaries for using devices and AI, which can really help.

 The modern classroom is a classroom where everyone should be able to succeed;
 we just need a bit more direction as a whole.
+When there's structure and enjoyment for both parties, learning will become fun and valuable again.